dribnet/purvs/README.md

 ## PS2 MDDN 242 2018

 I wanted to play around with the colour, stroke and transparency.
-For this design I wanted to try using bright colours.
-I swapped out the black of the previous design for a pink/red.
-The stroke is not white, instead it is a very light pink.
-I did this to make it more cohesive with the overall colour scheme.
-I made the stroke of the smaller circle thinner than the stroke of the line and bigger circle, so they would stand out a little more.
+For this design I used purples and blues.
+I like the way the colours look together, epically when the two smaller circlers overlap.
+I didn't change the stroke weight or transparency for this particular design.

 The eight parameters per letter are now: